Nurturing Your Child’s Love Of Music is easier than you think!

 Nurturing your young child’s enjoyment of music

-Music is one of the most universal areas in which children will demonstrate interest; some of the earliest memories that many of us have of our own childhood is of being sung to or of hearing certain songs on the radio.
-Beyond the enjoyment of the music itself, taking an interest in music and its creation can have many positive effects on your child, providing an outlet for creative expression and personal expression.
+Music is one of the universal areas in which children will demonstrate interest.
+Some of the earliest memories that many of us have are musical.
+We remember our parents singing or hearing certain songs on the radio.